 Are you looking to optimise or develop new innovative products or processes for the anaerobic digestion industry?
 Do you need access to the expertise and the state-of-the-art scale-up and analytical facilities to help in researching or developing AD innovations?
 Are you an SME based in Yorkshire?
 The Biorenewables Development Centre (BDC) and the University of York might help you.

 The BDC and the University of York offers fully funded projects worth around 2 days of work (to the value of £1,500 – £2,000) to eligible SMEs in the Yorkshire region.
 The bespoke desk or lab-based support can help the SMEs to develop, test and optimise innovative products and processes for the anaerobic digestion sector.
+The funding can also help to review novel anaerobic digestion technologies, policy regulations, provide access to training opportunities or networking opportunities at trade shows.

 Yorkshire Water’s Innovation Team, project’s industrial advisor, will offer fuller insights on AD technologies and markets and how to implement AD-based technologies.